Building a Presentation

 Example:

-If you did not specify the option environment=slide in the above example, would “miss” the end of the slide since it does not interpret text while gathering the frame contents.
+If you did not specify the option environment=slide in the above example, TeX would “miss” the end of the slide since it does not interpret text while gathering the frame contents.

-• label=name causes the frame’s contents to be stored under the name name for later resumption using the command \againframe.
-Furthermore, on each slide of the frame a label with the name name<slide number> is created.
-On the first slide, furthermore, a label with the name name is created (so the labels name and name<1> point to the same slide).
+• label= causes the frame’s contents to be stored under the name for later resumption using the command \againframe.
+Furthermore, on each slide of the frame a label with the name <> is created.
+On the first slide, furthermore, a label with the name is created (so the labels and <1> point to the same slide).
 Note that labels in general, and these labels in particular, can be used as targets for hyperlinks.

 You can use this option together with fragile.